jsimplicio/jsimplicio.github.io/_posts/2018-1-1-updated-design-for-dscout-android.md

 	<figcaption class="media-caption center">Android app - Login</figcaption>
 </figure>

-The app home was redesigned to support mission opportunities, missions, and live missions.
+The app home was redesigned to support mission opportunities, diary missions, and live missions.
 We revised the layout of the missions home to handle projects in progress, new, or closed under accordions.

 <figure>
 	<img src="../../../../../../assets/images/android-2.png" alt="Android app - Opportunities and missions" />